Zac0511/Puter-AI-PWA/README.md

 A PWA that allows you to easily talk to Puter's AI

 ## Functionalities
-The Puter AI PWA allows you to easily talk to the **[Puter](https://github.com/HeyPuter/puter) artificial intelligence**, based on GPT 3.5 Turbo.
+The Puter AI PWA allows you to easily talk to the **[Puter](https://github.com/HeyPuter/puter) artificial intelligence**, based on GPT 4o Mini.

 It can speak in multiple languages.